chipsalliance/firrtl-spec/spec.md

 Ports are always considered from the perspective of "inside the module".
 Moreover, input ports may only appear "on the left side" of a connect, while output ports may only appear "on the right side" of a connect.
 Finally, while submodules instances and memories are strictly sources, they interact with the sub-field rule below, allowing connections to their input ports

+## Type Equivalence

+TODO: Replace this with a relation like "S 'coerces to' T".

+The type equivalence relation determines whether one values of one type can be coerced into values of another.

+An unsigned integer type is always equivalent to another unsigned integer type regardless of bit width, and is not equivalent to any other type.
+Similarly, a signed integer type is always equivalent to another signed integer type regardless of bit width, and is not equivalent to any other type.

+Clock types are equivalent to clock types, and are not equivalent to any other type.

+An uninferred `Reset`{.firrtl} can be connected to another `Reset`{.firrtl}, `UInt`{.firrtl} of unknown width, `UInt<1>`{.firrtl}, or `AsyncReset`{.firrtl}.
+It cannot be connected to both a `UInt`{.firrtl} and an `AsyncReset`{.firrtl}.

+The `AsyncReset`{.firrtl} type can be connected to another `AsyncReset`{.firrtl} or to a `Reset`{.firrtl}.

+Two enumeration types are equivalent if both have the same number of variants, and both the enumerations' i'th variants have matching names and equivalent types.

+Two vector types are equivalent if they have the same length, and if their element types are equivalent.

+Two bundle types are equivalent if they have the same number of fields, and both the bundles' i'th fields have matching names and orientations, as well as equivalent types.
+Consequently, `{a:UInt, b:UInt}`{.firrtl} is not equivalent to `{b:UInt, a:UInt}`{.firrtl}, and `{a: {flip b:UInt}}`{.firrtl} is not equivalent to `{flip a: {b: UInt}}`{.firrtl}.

+Two property types are equivalent if they are the same concrete property type.

 ## The Connect Statement